tamirka/saoa/README.md

 );
 ALTER TABLE profiles ENABLE ROW LEVEL SECURITY;

--- This new, single policy is more robust and prevents race conditions on login.
+-- This new, single policy is robust and prevents race conditions on login.
 CREATE POLICY "Authenticated users can view profiles."
 ON profiles FOR SELECT TO authenticated
 USING (true);